Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Introduction

 \section{Introduction}

 Sampling from a probability distribution is a fundamental task that appears in many fields, including machine learning, statistics, and Bayesian inference \cite{gelman1995bayesian, mackay2003information, robert1999monte, von2011bayesian, johannes2003mcmc}.
-Suppose we wish to obtain samples from a continuous probability distribution $\nu \propto e^{-f}$ on $\R^d$; a common approach is to construct a Markov chain which admits $\nu$ as its invariant or stationary distribution, and then draw samples after some initial burn-in time.
+Suppose we wish to obtain samples from a continuous probability distribution $\nu \propto \exp{(-f)}$ on $\R^d$; a common approach is to construct a Markov chain which admits $\nu$ as its invariant or stationary distribution, and then draw samples after some initial burn-in time.
 A rigorous study of burn-in time~\cite{gilks1995introducing, geyer2011introduction} leads one to analyze the \emph{mixing time} of a Markov chain, which tracks how quickly the Markov chain converges to its stationary distribution~\cite{levin2017markov}.
-Different notions of convergence between probability distributions lead to different guarantees, which can be bounded in terms of each other, to yield interesting results and bounds.
+Different choices of distances and statistical divergences between probability distributions lead to different guarantees, which can be bounded in terms of each other, to yield interesting results and bounds.

-A general, useful, and well-studied family of divergences are that of $\Phi$-divergences or $f$-divergences \cite{Csiszar1967SSMH}, which include many popular divergences such as KL divergence, chi-squared divergence, Total Variation (TV) distance, and squared-Hellinger distance.
+A general and well-studied family of divergences are that of $\Phi$-divergences or $f$-divergences~\cite{Csiszar1967SSMH}, which include many popular divergences such as Kullback-Leibler (KL) divergence, chi-squared divergence, Total Variation (TV) distance, and squared-Hellinger distance.
 For any convex function $\Phi : \R_{\geq 0} \to \R$ with $\Phi(1) =0$, the $\Phi$-divergence between probability distributions $\mu$ and $\nu$ such that $\mu \ll \nu$ is defined by